 Advantages of College in the High School online courses:

-Online courses do not affect students' academic schedules.
-Students work on their computers on their own schedule, logging in for the required number of sessions per week (varies by course).
+- Online courses do not affect students' academic schedules.
+Students work on computers on their own schedule, logging in for the required number of sessions per week (varies by course).

-These courses are taught entirely online.
+- These courses are taught entirely online.
 Students must have access to a computer with an Internet connection that meets the minimum system and browser requirements.
 Courses are managed in MyHudsonValley Portal/Blackboard.
-To test your system for compatibility go to http://my.hvcc.edu and click on Check System & Browser
+To test your system for compatibility, go to www.hvcc.edu/check and click on Check System & Browser Requirements.

-This semester we are offering ENGL 115 Library Skills for Research, as two separate sections, on separate dates from the other online courses.
-This course is only one credit and runs for eight weeks instead of fifteen.
-The first session runs Jan.
-21 – March 14, 2014 and the second session runs March 17 – May 9, 2014.
+This semester we are offering ENGL 115 Library Skills for Research on separate dates from the other online courses.
+This course is only one credit and runs for eight weeks instead of fifteen (Aug.
+31 - Oct.
+23, 2015).

 Registration materials also are available through your guidance office, or you may request them by calling (518) 629-8164.
 The completed registration form must be signed by a school official.

-Students will need to purchase textbooks.
-(Textbook Information TBA)
+- Students will need to purchase textbooks.
+(Textbook Information)